operasoftware/devopera/articles/_posts/2015-09-23-installable-web-apps.md

 ### Defining the name

-If your app is hosted on HTTPS, the manifest is parsed and the `name` is displayed on the Android home screen.
+If your app is hosted on HTTPS, the manifest is parsed and the `short_name` is displayed on the Android home screen.
 Keep it short — a truncated name isn’t a good user experience, and doesn’t look very professional.

-If Opera can't find a `name`, it’ll use `short_name` and, if that’s not present, the HTML `title` is used.
+If Opera can't find a `short_name`, it’ll use `name` and, if that’s not present, the HTML `title` is used.

+(This was updated on 30 September 2015; previously, `name` was used for HTTPS sites and HTML `title` was used for HTTP sites.)

 ### Display modes